Carnegie Museum of Art

 - A $500,000 contribution to the Richard Armstrong Curator of Modern and Contemporary Art pledged in 2011

-- A $250,000 pledge in 2019 to support the renovation of the Ailsa Mellon Bruce Galleries, Extraordinary/Ordinary Things.
+- A $250,000 contribution to support the renovation of the Ailsa Mellon Bruce Galleries, Extraordinary Ordinary Things pledged in 2019

 Select Works in the Permanent Collection